 • 13in laptop compartment

-Stylish, slim and brilliantly engineered, the Shimoda Urban Explore 20 earned the full five stars from our review team, and is one of the best camera bags to cross our desks.
+Stylish, slim and brilliantly engineered, the Shimoda Urban Explore 20 earned the full five stars from our review team.
+It is one of the best camera bags to cross our desks.
 Comfortable to wear, with plenty of space for a camera, lenses and extra accessories, this backpack is designed in particular for urban photographers and those who enjoy city breaks.
-It has access points at the rear and the side, making it easier to grab your gear in a hurry, and it’s constructed from durable Cordura fabric.
-A metal frame inside and a protective camera compartment help keep your gear safe, from bumps and knocks as well as opportunistic thieves.
+It has access points at the rear and the side, making it easier to grab things quickly, and is constructed from durable Cordura fabric.
+A metal frame inside and a protective camera compartment help keep your gear safe; from bumps and knocks as well as opportunistic thieves.

-It does all come at a cost, with the Shimoda Urban Explore being one of the more expensive bags on our list.
+This all comes at a cost, as the Shimoda Urban Explore is one of the more expensive bags on our list.
 It’s also worth noting that the version we tested was the smallest 20L capacity, suited to smaller camera setups.
 Those using DSLRs or larger full-frame mirrorless cameras may want to consider the 25L or 30L versions.

 Read our Shimoda Urban Explore 20 review.